 - Bonus points: document your framework mastery in your portfolio and case studies.

-- Quality > Quantity.
+- Quality over quantity.
 Three killer projects will outshine ten average ones.

 - Show off your range: blogs, e-comm, landing pages, animations.